 Although the work usually is not inherently dangerous, injuries can occur.
 Therefore, Construction Managers should be trained in proper safety procedures to avoid risk of injury caused by uneven ground, large machinery, noisy equipment, and heavy traffic.

 Most Construction Managers work over 40 hours per week and can be on call 24 hours a day in order to deal with delays, bad weather, or emergencies at the site.
 This management job is not typically unionized.

 Will This Job Fit Me?

 This is a job that should appeal to those who like entrepreneurship, carrying out projects, leading people, and making decisions.
 The job may also be attractive to those who like working outside and enjoy work activities that include risk taking.
 Construction Managers should also have effective oral and written communications skills and time management skills.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Construction Managers in California is $99,644 annually, or $47.90 hourly.
-The median wage for Construction Managers in San Diego County is $89,830 annually, or $43.19 hourly.
+The median wage in 2016 for Construction Managers in California was $99,644 annually, or $47.90 hourly.
+The median wage for Construction Managers in San Diego County was $89,830 annually, or $43.19 hourly.
 The median is the point at which half of the workers earn more and half earn less.